MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 ## Respond to risk for passwordless users

-Entra Identity Entra ID Protection helps organizations detect, investigate, and remediate identity-based risks.
-Entra ID Protection provides important and useful detections for your users even after they switch to using phishing-resistant passwordless credentials.
+Microsoft Entra ID Protection helps organizations detect, investigate, and remediate identity-based risks.
+Microsoft Entra ID Protection provides important and useful detections for your users even after they switch to using phishing-resistant passwordless credentials.
 For example, some relevant detections for phishing-resistant users include:

 - Activity from anonymous IP address
 - Admin confirmed user compromised